 Birth fathers' rights are a very complicated legal issue, too much so to discuss in this limited space.
 The short answer, however, is that there are two legal categories of fathers: alleged or presumed.
 There are multiple possible ways to terminate the rights of an absent parent if they can't be found or refuse to consent.
-(Randy has an "Advanced Q & A" page on subjects such as this, but it is likely easier for you to learn the same facts during your initial consultation.)
+(We have an "Advanced Q & A" page on subjects such as this, but it is likely easier for you to learn the same facts during your initial consultation.)

 Is a Court Hearing Required to Finalize a Stepparent Adoption?

 Normally, yes, and it is short and simple.
 (The judge even lets you take photos.)
-It is a private hearing, so only you and your guests, and Randy as your attorney, attend.
+It is a private hearing, so only you and your guests, and Allen or Randy as your attorney, attend.
 Subsequent to Covid, however, the court has a new system where the judge can finalize your adoption without you having to go to court for the final hearing.
-Randy will explain the new system during your consultation.
+Allen or Randy will explain the new system during your consultation.
 It is actually faster than the old method.

 Will the New Birth Certificate Change Our Child's Last Name?

 A nice benefit when you adopt a stepchild is the free name change.
 You will receive an amended birth certificate.
 It lists the adopting step parent as the birth parent (in place of the absent parent) and allows you to change the child's name if you wish (perhaps matching the step father's last name).